Soname-Solutions/salmon/docs/configuration.md

 * SMTP:
     - `sender_email` - the sender email for notifications and digests.
     - `credentials_secret_name` - The name of the secret stored in AWS Secrets Manager containing the SMTP server credentials.
 Required key-value pairs: `SMTP_SERVER`, `SMTP_PORT`, `SMTP_LOGIN`, `SMTP_PASSWORD`.
     - (optional) `use_ssl` - indicate whether to use SSL for the SMTP server connection.
 If set to True, the connection will use SSL.
-Otherwhise STARTTLS will be used.
+Otherwhise, STARTTLS will be used.
 Default value: `True`.
     - (optional) `timeout` -  the connection timeout in seconds.
 Default value: `10.0`.

 You can specify multiple delivery methods (even for the same delivery type, no restrictions).